SMB-Lab/feda_tools/README.md

 6. Check that the dependencies were correctly installed by opening one of the analysis notebooks in your favorite Jupyter Notebook compatible development tool and running the import cell.

 Recommendations:
-- Use Anaconda-Navigator and then install Spyder with Spyder-notebook to interact with the analysis notebooks.
-There are more tools available there than with a basic Jupyter Server.
+- Use Anaconda-Navigator to install Spyder with Spyder-notebook and use it to interact with the analysis notebooks.
+There are more tools provided by Spyder than with by the basic Jupyter Server.
 The variable explorer offered by Spyder is very good for debugging analysis, in particular.